JieyiZhang/AutomaticLegalNormchainGenerationForGermanVerdict/README.md

 ## Text classification with DL model

 Text classification with BIGRU-ATT and BIGRU-LWAN neural network models.
-Code for this two models are implemented in Glove_BiGRUAtt.py, BiGRU_LWAN.py, LabelwiseAttention.py.
+Code for this two models are implemented in Glove_BiGRUAtt.py, BiGRU_LWAN.py, and LabelwiseAttention.py.
+The models and outputs are save in [drive](https://drive.google.com/drive/folders/1HsJHni1L5xE_5KOoelAt9wQazmO3Ep0G?usp=sharing).
 The process includes:

 1. Preprocess input text
 2. Embed input text with GloVe as the input data